midhunhk/trip-o-meter/README.md

 A short description of the motivation behind the creation and maintenance of the project.

 # Installation
-Clone this repo and open the project in Android Studio.
+Clone this repo and import the project as an existing Android project in Android Studio.
 This is a gradle based Android project.

 # Contribute
 You can contribute to this project by sharing ideas or features you would like to see or code, reviews to the project codebase.
 Follow below links.